Checkbox Check/uncheck Using D3

 Some HTML elements have special properties that are not addressable using standard attributes or styles.
 For example, form text fields have a

-operator to get or set these properties.
+valuestring property, and checkboxes have acheckedboolean property.
+You can use thepropertyoperator to get or set these properties.

 Solution 2:

-function to set the checked
+Change your uncheckAll function to set the checked attributes to null instead of false:

 function uncheckAll(){